Jacoby transfer: History and purpose

-In the 1990s further developments of the transfer procedures enabled them to be used to even greater effect.
+In the 1990s, further developments of such transfer procedures enabled them to be used to even greater effect.
 The use of "bouncing" and "breaking" rebids by opener offered partnerships the opportunity to find safe game and slam contracts with fewer high card points than with traditional methods.
+Although not originally described as elements of the "Jacoby Transfer Bid", some of these further developments occasionally get included in colloquial descriptions of "Jacoby Transfers."

 Initial transfer bid

 The transfer procedure is quite simple and is described first in response to your partner's 1NT opening bid.
-Since a 1NT opening bid requires a balanced hand, i.e. no more than one doubleton, it promises to have at least two cards in the desired suit:
+Since a 1NT opening bid requires a balanced hand (i.e., no more than one doubleton), it promises to have at least two cards in the desired suit: